linode/docs/docs/email/clients/installing-roundcube-on-ubuntu-14-04.md

 >
 > The trailing semicolon (`;`) after the command tells MySQL where one command ends and the next begins.

-Before you create a MySQL user, head over to the [Secure Password Generator](http://passwordsgenerator.net) and generate a 15 character randomized password making sure to check the **Exclude Ambiguous Characters** checkbox.
+4. Before you create a MySQL user, head over to the [Secure Password Generator](http://passwordsgenerator.net) and generate a 15 character randomized password making sure to check the **Exclude Ambiguous Characters** checkbox.
 This will help secure your MySQL database against *brute-force* attacks, where the attacking computer keeps guessing passwords until it guesses the right one.
 Brute-force attacks usually guess passwords that contain common words, phrases or numbering sequences (e.g. newark123).

-Replace the password `3ENDqKF4jX6fNQh9` below with the password you have generated.
+5. Replace the password `3ENDqKF4jX6fNQh9` below with the password you just generated in step four.

         CREATE USER 'roundcube'@'localhost' IDENTIFIED BY '3ENDqKF4jX6fNQh9';

-Grant the new user `roundcube` full access to Roundcube’s database `roundcubemail`.
+6. Grant the new user `roundcube` full access to Roundcube’s database `roundcubemail`.

         GRANT ALL PRIVILEGES ON roundcubemail.* TO 'roundcube'@'localhost';

-You need to flush your MySQL privileges.
+7. Flush your MySQL privileges.

+        FLUSH PRIVILEGES;

 MySQL stores its privilege tables in your server’s memory, so it needs to re-fetch the updated privilege tables from your Linode’s storage and reload it the memory.

-        FLUSH PRIVILEGES;

-Log out of the MySQL command prompt and return to a regular linux shell prompt.
+8. Log out of the MySQL command prompt and return to a regular linux shell prompt.

         exit

 ## Preparing for Roundcube

-Before you download Roundcube, install and enable the packages `php-pear`, `php5-intl`, and `php5-mcrypt`.
+1. Install and enable the packages `php-pear`, `php5-intl`, and `php5-mcrypt`.

         sudo apt-get install php-pear php5-intl php5-mcrypt && sudo php5enmod intl mcrypt

-Next, enable the Apache modules `deflates`, `expires`, `headers` and `rewrite`.
+2. Enable the Apache modules `deflates`, `expires`, `headers` and `rewrite`.

         sudo a2enmod deflates expires headers rewrite

-You also need to install the PHP PEAR packages `Auth_SASL`, `Net_SMTP`, `Net_IDNA2-0.1.1`, `Mail_mime`, and `Mail_mimeDecode`.
+3. Additionally, install the PHP PEAR packages `Auth_SASL`, `Net_SMTP`, `Net_IDNA2-0.1.1`, `Mail_mime`, and `Mail_mimeDecode`.

         sudo pear install Auth_SASL Net_SMTP Net_IDNA2-0.1.1 Mail_mime Mail_mimeDecode